rohitchourey0809/Foodapp/README.md

 ## About Website:

- [Foodcloneapp](https://foodapp-plum.vercel.app/)Discover, create, and share delectable recipes effortlessly with our user-friendly app, bringing the joy of cooking to your fingertips in a compact, delightful package.
+ [Foodcloneapp](https://foodapp-plum.vercel.app/)  Discover, create, and share delectable recipes effortlessly with our user-friendly app, bringing the joy of cooking to your fingertips in a compact, delightful package.

 ## Tech Stack Used:
  We have used Html5, CSS, Advance JavaScript, for building this Project.